minima-global/minidocs/docs/runanode/selectplatform/android_v9_and_up.md

 You will see your MiniDapps on the Home screen, the latest MiniDapp versions can be found in the **DAPP Store** to download & install.

 :::info Don't have a Google Play account?
-The Android apk can also be downloaded directly from Github [here.](https://github.com/minima-global/Minima/blob/master/jar/minima-0.103.20.apk?raw=true) <br/>
+The Android apk can also be downloaded directly from Github [here.](https://github.com/minima-global/Minima/blob/master/jar/minima-0.103.28.apk?raw=true) <br/>
-*Latest version: 103.20, Last updated: 20th October 2022*
+*Latest version: 103.28, Last updated: 19th November 2022*
 :::

 ## Setting up your Incentive Account